anoopsarkar/nlp-class/project.md

 ## Write-up

-Your write-up is the most important part of your project.
+In addition to performing well on the leaderboard, your write-up is also a very important parts of your project submission.
 It **must** have the following sections:

 * Motivation
     * Which aspect of the translation system did your group choose to improve and reasons for your choice.